-Riedel Resources Limited instils and reinforces a culture across the Company of acting lawfully, ethically and responsibly.
-It seeks to operate in line with the values set out below and ensure directors, senior executives and employees work to reinforce these values.
+Riedel Resources instils and reinforces a culture across the Company of acting lawfully, ethically and responsibly.
+It seeks to operate in line with its values and ensure directors, senior executives and employees work to reinforce these values.

 The Company's senior executives have the responsibility of instilling these values across the Company including ensuring that all employees receive appropriate training on the values and referencing and reinforcing the values in interactions with employees.